 Our Vietnam Exhibit.
 Again pictured here are just a few of the highlights.

-Along the back wall are exhibits on:
+Along the back wall are:

 Medicine in War